WebOfTrust/keri/docs/Q-and-A-Security.md

 ## ***Q: The Round Robin in indirect mode is more efficient than gossiping?

 Yes.
 It has _complexity where as gossiping has the more "expensive"*nlogn* complexity.
-However, *Round Robin* has the characteristic of building up latency, which can be a burden in speed-sensitive usecases.
-A provison has been planned in KERI to offer best of both worlds.\
+However, *Round Robin* has the characteristic of building up latency, which can be a burden in speed-sensitive use cases.
+A provision has been planned in KERI to offer best of both worlds.\
 *(@henkvancann)*

 ## *Q: What does 'fully witnessed" mean?